-Most health care facilities have contractors haul away their waste.
-Some large operations might have their own transport trucks - especially if they operate a treatment process off-site.
+Most health care facilities hire contractors to haul away their waste.
+Some large generators might have their own transport trucks - especially if they operate a treatment process off-site.
 But the transportation issues faced by most waste managers revolve around packaging the waste for transport and making sure the people taking it away know what they are doing.

 Transport of radioactive, RCRA hazardous, and infectious/biohazardous waste is more regulated, expensive, and risky.
 These are typically taken from the facility that generates them to a treatment, storage, and disposal facility (TSDF) rather than straight to a landfill.
 The TSDF may have its own landfill or it might transfer the waste elsewhere for ultimate disposal (or for more treatment).

 The generator bears some legal responsibility for this waste even after it leaves the facility.
 Laws differ in different areas, but the generating facility almost always is charged with ensuring the waste ultimately gets to final disposal, even if another party takes over the waste for treatment.

 There is no firm global or even national definition for biohazardous waste the way there is for RCRA hazardous waste and radioactive waste.
 However the federal Department of Transportation does have rules about trucks carrying what it called “regulated medical waste”.
 By this they mean waste suspected or known to contain infectious material, if that waste was collected from activities involved in the diagnosis, treatment, immunization, or research of humans or animals.
 The DOT has regulations on the transport of regulated medical waste.
 The DOT says infectious substances are those which are known or are reasonably expected to contain pathogens.
 Pathogens are defined as micro-organisms (including bacteria, rickettsia, parasites, fungi) and other agents such as viruses and prions, which can cause disease in humans or animals.

 There is nothing special about waste trucks.
 As long as the waste is secure and not likely to fall off the truck, any street-legal truck can be used.
 Vehicles or containers used for transporting health-care waste should not be used for transporting non-waste material.